-After Boyd knocked down a first- half 3, it was clear that this would be a big night fro the Princeton, Kentucky, native.
+After Boyd knocked down a first-half 3, it was clear that this would be a big night for the Princeton, Kentucky, native.

-“I’m from 2 hours from here, so a lot of people from my town were here,” Boyd said on Tuesday night.
-“It was just a special thing for everybody to be here, I guess you could say I had more confidence because of that.”
+“I’m from two hours from here, so a lot of people from my town were here,” Boyd said on Tuesday night.
+“It was just a special thing for everybody to be here.
+I guess you could say I had more confidence because of that.”

-The Georgetown College transfer held three fingers up towards the crowd as he jogged down the floor and oozed confidence in the process.
+The Georgetown College transfer held three fingers up toward the crowd as he jogged down the floor and oozed confidence in the process.